Toto-Kotaro-Tanaka/ms2-speed-typing-game/README.md

 ![image](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/logo/readme-logo.png)

 # SPEED TYPING
 This is a website of a speed typing game with an additional function that users can learn about basic information of the countries.
-I create this for **Milestone Project 2(Interactive Frontend Development ), Full Stack Software Development in Code Institute**.
+I create this for **Milestone Project 2 (Interactive Frontend Development), Full Stack Software Development in [Code Institute](https://codeinstitute.net/)**.

-It is a mobile responsive website however the speed typing game can be played on the desktop only as a keyboard is required.
+It is a mobile responsive website however the speed typing game can be played on laptop / desktop only as a keyboard is required.
 The link of website is available on HERE (My note: attach a link of the website here)

 ----- Mockup goes in here when the website is completed -----